SAP-samples/cloud-cap-samples/README.md

 Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSE.txt) file.

-# Suppliers - in progress for Service Consumption -
+# Suppliers - in progress for Messaging & Service Consumption -

 ## TODOs

-1. Fix problem with `await S4bupa.read (Suppliers).where('ID in',IDs)` --> Johannes
-2. Fix issues when running in same process
+1. Fix issues when running in same process
-3. Automated tests
+2. Automated tests

 ## Usage